 This book simplifies everything and is broken down into 9 steps.
 Each step explains the core elements of grammar supported with examples and pronunciation.
 The learner is provided with manageable and useful parts of the grammar that they can implement straight away.
 After Step 2 you’re able to start creating your own sentences.

 What the learner gets is a basic working knowledge of the Italian language.

-Babbel is great online language-learning program.
+Babbel is a great online language-learning program.
 I recommend you use this reasonably priced tool as part of a balanced language routine.
 Lessons last between 10-15min which makes it perfect for when you’re short on time.
+I used it to help me improve my French pronunciation.
 Currently available in 13 languages, it offers good quality content that is challenging.
 Its intuitive interface and design make it enjoyable to use too.
 You can start playing with it for free here.

-While Rosetta Stone may not be the best program out there it’s definitely worth mentioning seeing as they are constantly updating and improving.
+While Rosetta Stone is the godfather of language learning and worth mentioning since they are constantly updating and improving.
 One particularly great feature is the ability to book live lessons with a human!
 Yup, you get live time with a native teacher through the program!
 Check it out here.
-Once you complete a unit in the program, you can schedule a 50 minute session with a teacher, where you can see them by video feed and both of you talk via the headset.
+Once you complete a unit in the program, you can schedule a 50-minute session with a teacher, where you can see them by video feed and both of you talk via the headset.
 The teachers are friendly, patient very professional and clearly excellent and experienced teachers of the language.
 With over 30 languages to choose from and a 6-month money back guarantee, it’s worth investing in.

 Verbling is a great language resource to get a personalised experience.
 Verbling is an online platform where language learners take lessons with professional teachers.
 There are 38 languages to choose from and you also get to choose the teacher!
 It’s also VERY affordable, lesson on average costs only $15.